AdamGagorik/ffxiahbot/README.md

 # Usage

-They main scripts, located in ./path/to/pydarkstar/apps, **will not work** unless you do one of the following:
+The main scripts, located in ./path/to/pydarkstar/apps, **will not work** unless you tell python where the pydarkstar module is located.

 ## option 1

-Create shell scripts (using the included makebin.py)
+Create shell scripts, using the included makebin.py

 ###### LINUX